NimiqA simple, secure and censorship-resistant payment protocol, native to the web.

 When a new release is ready, it is built within special-purpose, virtual machines where binary packages for Linux (Debian, Red Hat, and derivatives) and Windows are created.
 Afterwards, the packages are tested by installing them from scratch on clean systems as well as by upgrading to the new version in systems that already have the previous version installed.
 Finally, the packages are signed and committed to their respective deployment repositories, tagged with a signed tag, and signed by one of the team members.

 Before a new release is deployed, it is built and tested locally for correctness.
 It is then signed, committed and pushed to the deployment server.
 Finally, when a release is ready, it is approved for deployment by being marked with a signed tag.
-The Keyguard will require a tag signed by two members as soon as it is in production.
+The Keyguard requires a tag signed by two members.

 The deployment server checks the prerequisites and replaces the old version with the new version.
 There is no server side build process or run time code execution; the server only serves static files.